malcolmsfraser/ml-gcp/README.md

 # ml-gcp
 Source code for a continuously delivered ML Flask Application on Google Cloud Platform.
 App build is coordinated using Cloud Build with a listener to this repository.

-To set up this application on your own:
+Setting up this application on your own:

 Create a new project in google cloud

 Set the new project
 ```{bash}
 gcloud config set project $GOOGLE_CLOUD_PROJECT